home | section main page

 \begin{align} \label{} [\sum_{i}f_{i}(x)D^{i}]y(x) = g(x) \end{align}

-where \(D\) is the derivative operator.
+where \(D\) is the operator.
 They are linear because the unknown function \(y(x)\) is being operated on by some linear operator, and common methods in linear algebra can be used in order to analyze equations of this kind.
 For example, a first-order linear differential equation would look like this:

 \begin{align} \label{} [f(x)D + g(x)]y(x) = h(x) \end{align}